China is “leading” in the Democratic Republic of Congo

 To help access minerals, the US is also funding the construction of its first megaproject in Africa in decades: the Lobito Corridor – a rail and logistics project connecting Angola with Zambia and the Democratic Republic of Congo.

-However, it is unclear whether the Trump administration will support the project, given the freeze on US foreign aid.
+However, it is unclear whether the Trump administration will support the project, given that US foreign aid has been frozen.
 Chris Berry, head of US-based commodities consultancy House Mountain Partners, said that while President Trump wants to “bring industries back home,” it is unclear how he intends to do so, other than through tariffs.

 Quang Anh